ayaka14732/TinyPE-on-Win10/README.md

 ## Introduction

-In this experiment, I crafted the smallest possible 64-bit PE file on the Windows 10 operating system.
-This file successfully displays a message box with a text prompt, while meeting three specific requirements:
+In this experiment, I set out to craft the smallest possible 64-bit PE file on the Windows 10 operating system while meeting the following three challenging requirements:

-- Symbols should be imported by name instead of ordinal
+1. The file must successfully display a message box with a text prompt.
-- The total length of the title and content of the message box should be 64 bytes long
+1. Symbols must be imported by name rather than by ordinal.
-- The overall file size should not exceed 300 bytes
+1. The combined total length of the message box's title and content must be exactly 64 bytes.

-Through nine meticulous steps, I produced a 268-byte PE file.
+These requirements inherently increase the file size, as they introduce constraints that make it more difficult to minimize the file.
+The challenge, therefore, was to achieve the smallest possible file size _despite_ these restrictions.
+Through nine meticulous steps, I was able to produce a PE file with a size of just 268 bytes.

 The experiment unfolded as follows: